hashicorp/nomad-pack/internal/creator/templates/pack_readme.md

 If the `register_consul_service` is unset or set to true, the Consul service will be registered.

-Several load balancers in the the [Nomad Pack Community Registry][pack-registry] are configured to connect to this service by default.
+Several load balancers in the [Nomad Pack Community Registry][pack-registry] are configured to connect to this service by default.

 The [NGINX][pack-nginx] and [HAProxy][pack-haproxy] packs are configured to